 Under the Planning (Scotland) Act 2006, Supplementary Guidance forms part of the Development Plan.
 Planning Guidance may also be published by the Council, as required.
 Planning Guidance will not form part of the Development Plan, but will be a material consideration in the determination of planning applications.
-Strategic Environmental Assessment Environmental Report - this assesses the environmental effects of the Plan's policies and proposals and, where necessary, identifies measures to mitigate any significant adverse effects.
+Strategic Environmental Assessment Environmental Report - this assesses the environmental effects of the Plan's policies and proposals and, where necessary, identifies measures to mitigate any significant adverse effects and enhance positive effects.